thangcaoinus/VTSeminar/README.md

 A personal, **static** site of Virginia Tech research seminars.
 A weekly batch job extracts talks from department pages, bakes AI prerequisite/context annotations into one committed JSON file (`data/seminars.json`), and the frontend filters/searches that JSON entirely client-side.
 No backend, no database, near-zero cost.

-See `CLAUDE.md` for the working contract and `spec.md` for the full reasoning.
+**Design in one line:** precompute-and-serve-static.
+A scheduled GitHub Action does all the work (fetch + LLM extraction) at build time and commits the result; the site is just static files that read one JSON.
+Everything below is what you'd touch to run or extend it.

 Pipeline: **fetch → reduce → extract → annotate → merge → write**.
 Plain HTTP GET →
 `@mozilla/readability` clean text → Gemini structured extraction (schema-constrained, chunked +